 The Fair Labor Standards Act of 1938, as amended, 29 U.S.C. §§ 201-219 (the “FLSA”), and its corresponding regulations, 29 C.F.R. § 510 et seq., mandate that most employees in the U.S. be paid not less than the federal minimum wage of $7.25 per hour for all hours worked and overtime pay at one-and-one-half times their regular rate of pay for all hours worked in excess of 40 hours in a workweek.

 Similarly, the New York State Minimum Wage Act, N.Y.
 Labor Law § 650 et seq., and 12 N.Y.C.R.R.
-Part 142 mandate that employees in New York be paid not less than the New York minimum wage of $7.25 per hour for all hours worked.
+Part 142 mandate that employees in Manhattan, NYC be paid not less than the New York minimum wage of $7.25 per hour for all hours worked.
 Covered employees who work overtime must be compensated at a rate that is one-and-one-half times their regular, “straight-time” hourly rate of pay.

 The Gurung Court awarded to the plaintiff domestic employee, against the Malhotras, more than $600,000, under the FLSA and New York law, representing unpaid wages, unpaid overtime compensation, liquidated damages, and attorneys’ fees.
 The U.S. District Court for the Southern District of New York also levied, in Ms. Gurung’s favor against the Malhotras, punitive damages of $300,000 .